-Consider the original land use and land cover data are changed as shown in Table 7 where the largest portion of land is covered by Agricultural Land-Generic (56.43%) followed by Range-Grasses coming next at 11.69 % and Water is 11.61 %.
+Consider the original land use and land cover data of the Teesta watershed are changed due to natural and human activities as shown in Table 7 and Fig. 9where the largest portion of land is covered by Agricultural Land-Generic (56.43%) followed by Range-Grasses coming next at 11.69 % and Water is covered by 11.61 %.
 Forest-Mixed cover the smallest portion, accounting for only 0.18% of the land.
-Agricultural Land is increased (from 25.12 % to 56.43 %) whereas Forest-Evergreen is decreased (28.64 % to 3.51%).
-Fig. 8 shows the SY is decreased where blue color graph indicates SY for original land use and orange one shows SY for changed land use and land cover (Table 8).
+Comparison of Table 1 and Table 7 tells that Agricultural Land is increased (from 25.12 % to 56.43 %) whereas Forest-Evergreen is decreased (from 28.64% to 3.51%).
+Fig. 10 compares the SY for original and changed land use and land cover in which blue color graph indicates SY for original land use and orange one shows SY for changed land use and land cover.
+Though AGRL is increased and FRSE is decreased but SY is decreased around 1.73% in the case of new land uses (Fig. 10 and Table 8).
+It indicates that AGRL is not so sensitive for sediment yield in the Teesta watershed.

-Tuble 1.
-Edila dos el 1000ta Miter Buolii

 Code Label Area (%)

 AGRL Agricultural Land Generic 56.43

 AGRR Agricultural Land Row Crops 7.14

 BARR Barren 1.31

 FRSE Forest Evergreen 3.51

 FRSD Forest Deciduous 0.85

 FRST Forest Mixed 0.18

 PAST Pasture 0.22

 RNGE Range Grasses 11.69

 RNGB Range Brush 1.25

 WATR Water 11.61

 WETF Wetlands Forested 4.96

 URBN Residential 0.86